 IVLV is entitled to apply for public funding in the Industrial Collective Research program (IGF) of the German Federal Ministry of Economics and Energy.
-The BMWK is promoting projects which are application-oriented and pre-competitive and will furthermore improve the competitive situation of small and medium-sized enterprises on a sustained basis.
+The BMWE is promoting projects which are application-oriented and pre-competitive and will furthermore improve the competitive situation of small and medium-sized enterprises (SME) on a sustained basis.
 Since January 01, 2024 the support of the funding programme lies with DLR Projektträger.

 IGF - Industrial Collective Research

-CORNET is a network of ministries and funding agencies that combine their existing funding schemes to increase the competitiveness of small and medium-sized enterprises (SMEs).
+CORNET is a network of ministries and funding agencies that combine their existing funding schemes to increase the competitiveness of small and medium-sized enterprises (SME).
 Participation in a CORNET project allows SMEs, SME associations or groups and research organisations to build up an international network and to benefit from know-how and resources that might not be available in their country or region.

 CORNET - Collective Research Networking